MicrosoftDocs/sql-docs/azure-sql/migration-guides/managed-instance/sql-server-to-managed-instance-guide.md

 :::image type="content" source="media/sql-server-to-managed-instance-overview/migration-process-sql-managed-instance-steps.png" alt-text="Steps for migration to Azure SQL Managed Instance":::

 - [Assess SQL Managed Instance compatibility](#assess) where you should ensure that there are no blocking issues that can prevent your migrations.
-  This step also includes creation of a [performance baseline](sql-server-to-managed-instance-performance-baseline.md#create-a-baseline) to determine resource usage on your source SQL Server instance.
+  This step also includes creating a [performance baseline](sql-server-to-managed-instance-performance-baseline.md#create-a-baseline) to determine resource usage on your source SQL Server instance.
 This step is needed if you want to deploy a properly sized managed instance and verify that performance after migration isn't affected.
 - [Choose app connectivity options](../../managed-instance/connect-application-instance.md).
 - [Deploy to an optimally sized managed instance](#deploy-to-an-optimally-sized-managed-instance) where you'll choose technical characteristics (number of vCores, amount of memory) and performance tier (Business Critical, General Purpose) of your managed instance.
 - [Select migration method and migrate](sql-server-to-managed-instance-overview.md#compare-migration-options) where you migrate your databases using offline migration or online migration options.